-Wonder why your dog refuses to eat his kibble?
+Wonder why your dog refuses to eat their kibble?
 You may need to look in the mirror.
-If you give your canine yummy table scraps all day long, he’s likely to turn up his nose at a dinner of just plain dog food.
+If you give your canine yummy table scraps all day long, they are likely to turn up their nose at a dinner of just plain dog food.

 “If you asked your child would she rather eat spinach or a Twinkie, the answer is obvious,” says Louise Murray, DVM, a diplomate ACVIM and director of medicine for ASPCA’s Bergh Memorial Animal Hospital in New York City.
 “If you’re going to sometimes give your dog bacon for breakfast or steak from your plate, why would you blame him if he shies away from dry dog food?”